saturnism/spring-on-gcp-gitbook/deployment/docker/container-image.md

 {% endhint %}

 {% hint style="danger" %}
 Paketo Buildpack will calculate the minimum memory needed to run the Spring Boot application.
-For a this Hello World example, the minimum is 1GB of RAM.
+For a Hello World example, the minimum is 1GB of RAM.
 {% endhint %}
 {% endtab %}